Is your daughter’s introversion an issue for your daughter, or you?

 Quietness can fall into two categories.
 Psychology Today calls them A) shyness and B) preference for solitude.
 Find out what’s true for your daughter.
 Lovingly ask her.

 Shyness can be an opportunity to learn social skills.
 She may need practice introducing herself when she makes a phone call.
 She may need help speaking up for herself.
 Role model this behaviour for her.
 Remind her of the power of listening and that’s it’s also OK to speak her mind.
-You might even like to enrol her in our Personal Development Course where we include practical classes like how to introduce yourself, friends forever and other self-esteem boosting subjects.
+You might even like to enrol her in our Personal Development Course (or Tweens Course for girls aged 10-12) where we include practical classes like how to introduce yourself, friends forever and other self-esteem boosting subjects.

 However, shyness can be a problem if she desperately wants to be with the cool kids and is too terrified to walk over.
 If you’re with her while she’s around other students or friends, pay attention to what her eyes are focused on.
 If it’s the kids, ask her if she’d like to be a part of the group.
 Peer groups and popularity are so important at this stage.
 You can even walk her over if she’d like.